oleg-cherednik/zip4jvm/README.md

 ### ZipFile.Entry

 This is a user friendly definition of the zip entry.
-It could be a regular file or a directory (i .e. _empty directory_, because no need to add additional entity for each directory with content).
+It could be a regular file or a directory (i .e. _empty directory_, because no need to add additional entry for each directory with content).

-Entry contains following data (all fields are mandatory):

 * **inputStreamSup** - input stream supplier; it should retrieve `null` or `InputStream`;
 * **fileName** - full file name of the entry relative to the root of the zip archive (i.e.